athul/archie/themes/archie/README.md

 ## Demo

-[Check the Demo](https://athul.github.io/archie/) hosted on GitHub Pages :smile:
+[Check the Demo](https://athul.github.io/archie/) hosted on GitHub Pages :smile: .
+You can find the source code to that in the `site` branch of this repository

 ![](/images/theme.png)
 ![](/images/archie-dark.png)